totem-tech/documentation/crowdloan/crowdloan-faq.md

 ### 7. What happens if I pay after the Crowdloan is closed?

-You should not be able to contribute once the Crowdloan closes, however you will be able to adjust your pledge up until the Pledge mechanism activates.
+You will not be able to contribute once the Crowdloan closes. hHowever, you can increase your pledge by contributing 5 or more DOTs while the crowdloan is open.

-Closing can happen in two ways:
+Closing can happen in one of the following ways:

-1. Closing happens because the Target Cap in the Crowdloan is reached.
-(10M DOT contributed)
+1. Closing happens because the Hard Cap in the Crowdloan is reached.
+(5.68M DOT contributed)

 2. The time for the Crowdloan has passed.

 3. Totem KAPEX wins a parachain slot.

+4. Pledge Hard Cap is reached.
+(1.775M DOT pledged)

 The Pledge mechanism is considered activated when the module is available on the KAPEX parachain.